tdrhq/eyepatch/README.md

 1. You can't mock Android internal classes as of now.
 When we do build this, it's most likely going to have a slightly different API.

-2. You can't *spy* on classes.
-That means, you have to mock out all the methods on a class.

 3. There's support for mocking out final methods, but this isn't exposed as of yet.
 Hopefully I'll release this real quick.
 However,